-- Delivering sand from a terminal: . - Reduces the number of trucks on the road and diesel consumed due to lower total miles traveled - Reduces the probability for accidents and reduces traffic congestion on local roads - Terminals can be strategically placed on the customer's acreage to reduce truck time on public roads - Miles driven can be reduced further by not shipping sand in box solutions. - Most box solutions hold between 20 and 25 tons of sand while in the Western US, trucks can hold up to 35 tons.
+- Delivering sand from a terminal has a number of benefits: - It reduces the number of trucks on the road and diesel consumed due to lower total miles traveled - It reduces the probability for accidents and reduces traffic congestion on local roads - Terminals can be strategically placed on the customer's acreage to reduce truck time on public roads - Miles driven can be reduced further by not shipping sand in box solutions. - Most box solutions hold between 20 and 25 tons of sand while in the Western US, trucks can hold up to 35 tons.
 Therefore, the number of trucks on the road can be further reduced in some areas my as much as 50%.

-SmartSystemsTM Wellsite Storage Solutions Features
+SmartSystems[TM] Wellsite Storage Solutions Features

-- Transported using specialized trailer for unassisted setup in five minutes. - Tri-axle trailer design with reinforced steel frame and remote control operation. - Direct to blender delivery, controls dust, stops and starts proppant flow. - Passive & Active onboard positive dust collection. - Five chute positions offering unparalleled site layout options. - Up to five SmartDepot[TM] silos delivering ~1,000 tons direct to the blender hopper. - Service platforms for safe access to service areas. - Six external pneumatic fill pipes for simultaneous loading. - The system is self-powered and requires no generator. - Hydraulic stabilizers to maintain stability.
+- Transported using specialized trailer for unassisted setup in five minutes.
+Tri-axle trailer design with reinforced steel frame and remote control - In-axte trailer design with reinforced steel frame and remote control operation. - Direct to blender delivery, controls dust, stops and starts proppant flow. - Passive & Active onboard positive dust collection. - Five chute positions offering unparalleled site layout options. - Up to five SmartDepot[TM] silos delivering ~1,000 tons direct to the blender hopper. - Service platforms for safe access to service areas. - Six external pneumatic fill pipes for simultaneous loading. - The system is self-powered and requires no generator. - Hydraulic stabilizers to maintain stability.

-Focus on

-Safety and

-Environmental

-Stewardship

-Providing

-Logistics

-and Last

-Mile

-Advantages

-A Proven & Tested Product
+Focus on Safety and Environmental Stewardship A Proven & Tested Mile Advantages Advantages line to Wellsite Solutions